bellboy-dotfiles/bellboy/README.md

 # Bellboy 💡☝️

-A cross-platform dotfiles manager that understands you.
+A binary for managing dotfiles cross-platform.
+Take your dotfiles wherever you go!

 Bellboy is a Git repository manager oriented towards cross-platform dotfiles.
 It draws heavy inspiration from [`vcsh`], which focuses on managing local